marcoverpas/PhD_Lectures_Macerata_2025/README.md

 ### A1.1 Introduction

-The (Italian) [Theory of the Monetary Circuit](https://en.wikipedia.org/wiki/Monetary_circuit_theory) (TMC) is the culmination of a research line initiated by Augusto Graziani in the late 1970s, but only fully developed during the following decade.
-The TMC offers an original reinterpretation of some of the most significant aspects of Karl Marx's analysis, which resembles heterodox monetary views within the history of 20th-century economic thought.
+The (Italian) [Monetary Circuit Theory](https://en.wikipedia.org/wiki/Monetary_circuit_theory) (MCT) is the culmination of a research line initiated by Augusto Graziani in the late 1970s, but only fully developed during the following decade.
+The MCT offers an original reinterpretation of some of the most significant aspects of Karl Marx's analysis, which resembles heterodox monetary views within the history of 20th-century economic thought.

 This perspective draws on a subterranean strand of studies originating from Knut Wicksell's *Interest and Prices* (1898), progressing through the Swedish School and the works of Hahn and Robertson, and culminating in Schumpeter's monetary works and Keynes's *Treatise on Money* (1930).
 However, it is primarily to the works of certain French authors, notably Jaques Le Bourva and especially Bernard Schmitt, that the first attempt to construct a general macro-monetary theory, as an alternative and rival to traditional doctrine, can be attributed.